kubernetes/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 your backups using a well reviewed backup and encryption solution, and consider using full disk encryption where possible.

-As a beta feature, Kubernetes supports [encryption at rest](/docs/tasks/administer-cluster/encrypt-data/).
+Kubernetes supports optional [encryption at rest](/docs/tasks/administer-cluster/encrypt-data/) for information in the Kubernetes API.
 This lets you ensure that when Kubernetes stores data for objects (for example, `Secret` or `ConfigMap` objects), the API server writes an encrypted representation of the object.
 That encryption means that even someone who has access to etcd backup data is unable